LaMoille, Iowa

-LaMoille is a rural unincorporated community in Marshall County, Iowa, United States, lying halfway between Marshalltown and State Center.
+LaMoille (also Lamoille) is a rural unincorporated community in Marshall County, Iowa, United States, lying halfway between Marshalltown and State Center.

 History

 In August 1855, James B. Abell bought 80 acres in Section 2, and Bryon G. Brown bought 80 acres in Section 3, Washington Township.
 This is land that LaMoille now occupies in part, for the section line of 2 and 3 is LaMoille's main street.
 Each man paid $1.50 an acre at the government land office in Iowa City.

 Surveyors for the Cedar Rapids and Missouri River Railroad moved on from the line's western terminus at Marshalltown in the spring of 1863.
 They selected a route along the north side of Linn Creek for the first nine miles because the rising grade was more advantageous.
 They bridged Linn Creek, known for its flash flooding even then, a mile and a half west of Cedar Crossing (now LaMoille) where the Waterloo stage line from Marietta to Edenville and Des Moines crossed the creek.
 Here the railroad erected a depot and water tank in late 1863 to service engines which needed water supplies at about seven mile intervals.